Aiden01/Arlia/README.md

  - (Personalized exception system).

 Any developer wanting a little rest, but without losing a drop of efficiency is made for the Arlia programming language.
+And then, development requires a little touch of modernity, and developers to change a bit their ideas.

 ### Standard libraries